fardinabbasi/Recursive_Programming/README.md

 ```
 file 3
 ```
 Items within a folder are not necessarily listed consecutively in the input, but it is guaranteed that an item's folder appears before the item in the input.
-The root folder is identified by number 0.
+The **root folder** is identified by <ins>number 0</ins>.
 ### Output Format
 Each line of the output may contain the following: